andizuend/2D_Polarity_Volatility_lumping/README.md

   - 1262: system of surrogates selected with the midpoint method
   - 1263: system of surrogates selected with the mass-weighted medoid method
-  - 1264: system of surrogates selected with the $k$-means clustering method
+  - 1264: system of surrogates selected with the $k$-means clustering method The listed  surrogate selection methods are described in detail elsewhere (Amaladhasan et al.).

+For each case of lumping, there are two distinct sets of files generated.
+The ones with the prefix "input_" refer to input files prepared for use in the AIOMFAC-based equilibrium partitioning model, with the following meanings:
+  - dfg
+  -